taskflow/taskflow/README.md

 # Create a Taskflow Application

 Cpp-Taskflow defines a very expressive API to create task dependency graphs.
-Most applications are developed through the following three steps.
+Most applications are developed through the following three steps:

 ## Step 1: Create a Taskflow